Our Essential Challenge

 Recruit and Retain a Diverse Teaching Force

-Research substantiates what our students tell us: they feel most affirmed and able to learning when the teachers in front of them look like them or share their cultural experiences.
+Research substantiates what our students tell us: they feel most affirmed and able to learn when the teachers in front of them look like them or share their cultural experiences.
 But despite being a majority-minority school district, less than 20% of our teachers are from under-represented populations.
 Our School Committee has set a goal of 30%, but does not have a plan.
 I began this work when I served on the School Committee and will continue to conduct the outreach necessary to build the pipeline of diverse talent our students deserve.